 Your new Will should explain that it revokes (officially cancels) all previous wills and codicils.
 You should destroy your old will by burning it or tearing it up.

-Or just give us the basic information before a discussion (online service currently down).
+Or just give our recommended firm the basic information before a discussion (online service currently down).

 Ideally, everyone would get professional advice on making such a vital document as a Last Will and Testament.
 We recognise that some people have uncomplicated lives.
 So we offer a couple of options:

 - You can do the whole thing online, the Will or Wills will be emailed to you to print out, bind and sign.
-That is cheaper, £79 for a single Will and £135 for mirror Wills.
+That is cheaper, but we don’t recommend it as you are giving yourself legal advice.
 We have no involvement and can offer no advice if you take this route, though there is online help.

-- You can put in the basic background details needed to minimise the amount of time you need to spend discussing your situation with our professionals, pay the fee above then contact the office to pay the balance of the fees for normal Wills which are £159 for a single Will and £235 for a pair of mirror Wills.
-(That is £80 and £100 more).
-The office will then download the information you have entered and make an appointment for to discuss the issues over the phone.
+- You can put in the basic background details needed to minimise the amount of time you need to spend discussing your situation with our recommended professionals, pay the fee above then contact the office to pay the balance of the fees for normal Wills which are £159 for a single Will and £235 for a pair of mirror Wills.
+The office will then download the information you have entered and make an appointment for to thoroughly discuss the issues over the phone.

 - If the situation is more complicated, then the following will give you an idea of the options.